-- successfully scaling our technology to accommodate a larger business and integrate acquisitions, including our recent acquisition of AmOne Corp. ("AmOne"), CloudControlMedia, LLC ("CCM") and MyBankTracker.com, LLC ("MBT"); - maintaining our standing with key vendors, including Internet search companies and third-party publishers; - maintaining our client service standards; and - developing and improving our operational, financial and management controls and maintaining adequate reporting systems and procedures.
+- successfully scaling our technology to accommodate a larger business and integrate acquisitions, including our recent acquisitions of Modernize, Inc. ("Modernize"), AmOne Corp. ("AmOne"), CloudControlMedia, LLC ("CCM") and MyBankTracker.com, LLC ("MBT"); - maintaining our standing with key vendors, including Internet search companies and third-party publishers; - maintaining our client service standards; and - developing and improving our operational, financial and management controls and maintaining adequate reporting systems and procedures.